BroadSoft-Xtended/DeveloperPortalDocs/Hub/SampleApps.md

-# UC-One Hub API - Sample Application Guide and Troubleshooting
+# Sample Application Guide and Troubleshooting

 Check out our hub sample application on github: